Shin Splint Treatment in Dwarka

-It is a common term which can include a number of diagnoses or causes and is not an actual injury or diagnosis in itself.
-It is the name athletes often give to pain along the inside of the shin bone.
+It is a common term that can include a number of diagnoses or causes and is not an actual injury or diagnosis in itself.
+It is the name athletes frequently give to pain along the inside of the shin-bone.
 Medial tibial stress syndrome or medial tibial traction periostitis is a more accurate description of what is usually going on.

-Although too much running, jumping or sprinting is the obvious cause, there are a number of factors which can increase the likelihood of shin pain developing.
+Although too much running, jumping, or sprinting is the obvious cause, there are a number of factors that can increase the likelihood of shin pain developing.